Ethck/Ethck-s-Downtime-Tracking/README.md

 downtime activities as detailed in Xanathar's Guide to Everything.

 ## Recent Changes
+* Added in SMART formula rolls.
+On a formula roll you can now add in @actor.data.data.abilities.str.mod and so on to your formula rolls!
+* Advantage/Disadvantage + situational bonuses on formula rolls
+* Skill Custimization 5e Compatibility
+* Activity filter in downtime log
 * Added input fields to modify existing rolls/results
 * Added material usage dialog
 * Now allows for editing world-level items from actor sheets